 “Are you involve with anyone?”

-“You have nothing,” he said.
+“Then sex with Clark is what you have," he said.
 I disappeared into my mind for a moment to again contemplate a question that I've asked myself several times now.
-Did I think that Ean and I had something?
-I thought we at least had the possibility of something despite the distance.
+Did I think that Clark and I had something?
+I thought we at least had the possibility of something.

 “You can have a different man in your bed every night, why aren't you?"
 Jay asked.

 "I don't want to," I said.
-"I would rather have a lot of sex with just one man,"
+"I would rather have just one,"

 He stared at me as if I spoke foolishness.
 You see, I am a hopeful romantic – always have and I hope, always will be.
 I still believe in love, loyalty and commitment.
 When I take a man to bed, it’s because I feel that there’s enough of a connection for further exploration.
 He gets my full attention until or if I feel it necessary to move on.